Hey Hey, My My (Into the Black): Legacy

-In 1980, the song was used as the title theme of Dennis Hopper's movie Out of the Blue.

 The song later appeared on Young's Greatest Hits in 2004 and was included at #93 in Bob Mersereau's book The Top 100 Canadian Singles in 2010.
-The Chromatics version was used as the closing music in HBO's "The Sex Lives of College Girls" season 1, episode1.
+The Chromatics version was used as the closing music in HBO's The Sex Lives of College Girls season 1, episode1.

 Many other bands and singers have recorded covers of the song, including: Oasis (on the album Familiar to Millions in 2000); System of a Down (at the Festival of Hurricane in 2005); Dave Matthews Band; Cross Canadian Ragweed; Battleme (as the closing track of the season 3 finale of Sons of Anarchy); Rick Derringer; Nomeansno (on the FUBAR soundtrack); Mexican rock and roll band El Tri; Finnish glam rock band Negative; Argentine rock band La Renga; Chromatics; Jake Bugg (at the 2013 Glastonbury Festival); Axel Rudi Pell (on his 2014 album Into the Storm); Billy Talent on Covered in Gold 5.0 (2017); Romanian act Fjord (on their 2016 album Textures); Brazilian doom metal band HellLight (on their 2012 covers album The Light That Brought Darkness); Blixa Bargeld and Teho Teardo (on their 2017 album Fall); French rocker Dominic Sonic in his 1991 album.
+Lana Del Rey opened her 2024 Coachella set with 'My My, Hey Hey' playing in the background.

 Quotations

 The lyrics of the song, particularly the line "out of the blue and into the black", are an epigraph and are also featured prominently in Stephen King's novel It.
+Lana Del Rey mentions the lyric on the closing track of her 2017 album Lust for Life called "Get Free".